MSrvComm/BLOCProxy/README.md

 ## Note on commit formatting

-We have now adopted the practice of adding a `+` for any commit that adds lines or functionality and a `-` for any commit that removes lines or functionality.
+We have now adopted the practice of adding a `+` for a commit that adds a feature add and a `-` for any commit that removes functionality.
 However, as of now, this is on a best effort basis.